Antberro/spotify-api-wrapper/README.md

 # SPOTIFY-API-WRAPPER

 An API wrapper of the Spotify Web API.
 It currently covers a subset of the available topics in the API.
-The follwing topics have full or partial support.
+The following topics have full or partial support.

 * Track
 * Artist